Kunsten Museum of Modern Art Aalborg

-The portal also offers users the opportunity to create a profile and tag the artworks, as well as like them.
+The portal also offers users the opportunity to create a profile and save the artworks in users own collection.
 We expect that the user-facing options will be further developed in the future and thus the opportunity to create an even closer bond with the users.
 Our research and inspiration from international museums shows that it is possible to create involvement with the public online, as well as achieve an international audience.

 What was the result?